 Malcolm Turnbull has announced a royal commission to investigate what exactly happened at Don Dale Youth Detention Centre.
 Some of its inmates were held in solitary confinement for a couple of weeks, giving a tough competition to Guantánamo Bay in terms of severity of punishment.

 At Guantánamo Bay, the strictest punishment comes in the form of a 20-day solitary confinement.
-While the United States military prison is notoriously accused of its harsh measures, stories about Australia’s youth detention center have started shocking many.
+While the United States military prison is notoriously accused of its harsh measures, stories about Australia’s youth detention center have shocked many.

 “If I treated my children like that, the authorities would take my children from me quite properly because I would be behaving cruelly to them,” says one lawyer.